Rapa Iti: History

 Rapa Iti was first settled by Polynesians, most likely in the 12th century.
 Their Polynesian dialect developed into what is today the Rapa language over the centuries.
 It is believed that the depletion of natural resources on the island resulted in warfare, and the inhabitants lived in up to 14 fortified settlements (pa or pare, a type of fort; compare the Māori pā) on peaks and clifftops.
 It is considered that the oldest of these is Morongo Uta, which was developed c.
 1450–1550 AD.

 The first European to visit Rapa Iti was George Vancouver on 22 December 1791; he named the island Oparo.
 Contact with Europeans brought liquor and disease, and between 1824 and 1830 over three quarters of the natives died.
 Peruvian slavers raided the island as well.
 When a handful of their victims were returned to the island, they brought with them smallpox, which caused an epidemic.
 In 1826, there were almost 2000 inhabitants; forty years later, there were fewer than 120.

 The independent island kingdom was declared a French protectorate in 1867.
 The British established a coaling station on the island, which prompted France to formally annex it on 6 March 1881.
-Subsequently, the native monarchy was abolished and the last queen, the daughter or Parima, was deposed on 18 June 1887.
+Subsequently, the native monarchy was abolished and the last queen, the Daughter of Parima, was deposed on 18 June 1887.

 Thor Heyerdahl, notably, made excavations in Morongo Uta, seeking links between Rapa Iti and Rapa Nui (Easter Island).

 Climate

 Rapa Iti has tropical rainforest climate (Af in the Köppen climate classification, Arab in the Trewartha climate classification), bordering on a very-mild winter humid subtropical climate (Cfa in the Köppen climate classification, Cfal in the Trewartha climate classification).
 Despite being situated south of the Tropic of Capricorn, the remote location in the middle of a tropical ocean enables the climate to be moderated in all seasons.
 Summers are hot and muggy, and cyclones are rarer, as the islands are located near the Horse Latitudes at thirty degrees south, despite the exposed location makes the island very windy, tempering the summer weather.
-Very hot weather is very rare, with the highest temperature recorded was 31.6 ºC (88.9 ºF) in March.
+Very hot weather is very rare, with the highest temperature recorded was 31.6 °C (88.9 °F) in March.
 Winters are mild and very stormy, due to the isolated and exposed location of Rapa Iti.
 Precipitation is abundant in all seasons, and sunshine is uncommon every month of the year.
-The cool winters and strong winds prohibit ultra tropical fruits such as coconuts to thrive, as it has dropped to 8.5 ºC (47.3 ºF) in September.
-In addition, the lack of continental influence promotes the vast seasonal lag, as March is the second warmest month, and September is the coldest month of the year.
+The cool winters and strong winds prohibit ultra tropical fruits such as coconuts to thrive, as it has dropped to 8.5 °C (47.3 °F) in September.
+In addition, the lack of continental influence promotes the vast seasonal lag, as March is the second-warmest month of the year, while September is the second-coldest.